galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > 2. Rename the HTML report as `QUAST final report`
 {: .hands_on}

-We will analyse the results generated by QUAST to assess the extent to which SALSA2 has improved our genome assembly.
+We will analyze the results generated by QUAST to assess the extent to which SALSA2 has improved our genome assembly.

 > ### {% icon question %} Questions
 >